banjito/Ereader/Privacy_Policy.md

 ## Children's Privacy

-DarkReader does not knowingly collect any information from anyone, including children under 13.
+TrueReader does not knowingly collect any information from anyone, including children under 13.
 The app is designed to be safe for users of all ages.

 ## Data Sharing